 Whether there is a right to health care has long been a subject of debate in the United States, a nation that places significant emphasis on the concept of individual legal rights.
 This cultural emphasis on individual rights is exemplified, of course, in the US Constitution’s Bill of Rights, which defines the legal relationship between individuals and government.
 The right to health care is not among the rights set forth, although some legal scholars have attempted to argue that the right to health care at least to preserve life should be considered an element of constitutional due process.

 The Affordable Care Act (ACA) moves the United States significantly toward a system of national health insurance, although one made up of disparate sources of coverage (Medicare, Medicaid, employer-sponsored group plans, and coverage bought on an individual basis) and not subject to any uniform regulatory scheme governing cost, access, and quality.
-In addition, the US health-care system continues to rest on a fundamental value of freedom—one in which people remain free to say “no” to coverage (although potentially risking a ...
+In addition, the US health-care system continues to rest on a fundamental value of freedom—one in which people remain free to say “no” to coverage ...